 Maryl Chambers – Director of Development and Principal Consultant

-Maryl Chambers has spearheaded the development of TLO Limited’s Building Learning Power programme, helping bring Guy Claxton’s ground-breaking work to schools and teachers.
+Maryl Chambers has spearheaded the development of TLO Limited’s Building Learning Power programmes, helping bring Guy Claxton’s ground-breaking work to schools and teachers.
 Maryl is one of the founders of TLO, where she has applied her wide experience of designing learning-focused training to creating and developing the innovative programmes for which the company is renowned.
 She is co-author of many of TLO’s publications and is responsible for creating and writing the Building Learning Power on-line courses.

 Steve Watson – Principal Consultant

 Steve Watson works as Principal Consultant for TLO.
 He is former Deputy Headteacher of Alderbrook School (Secondary) and co-owner of The Learning Nursery pre-school.
-Steve’s commitment to radically challenging teaching and learning in a comprehensive school context has made him focus the school on the development of their own language for learning based on Building Learning Power.
+Steve’s commitment to radically challenging teaching and learning in a comprehensive school context has made him focus schools on the development of their own language for learning based on Building Learning Power.
 His strategic yet hands-on approach wins respect and ensures that the vision is realised in practice.

 Leanne Day – Principal Consultant